Agoric/agoric-sdk/golang/cosmos/x/lien/spec/01_concepts.md

 The sum of these two categories must be equal to the sum of the three categories in the bonding dimension.

+### The Vesting (Clawback) Dimension

+The vesting dimension is similar to the locking dimension in that unvested tokens are encumbered and many not be transferred out of the account, but further, unvested tokens are subject to clawback.
+Be careful to distinguish the legacy use of "vesting" to mean locking and the clawback-aware notion of vesting.

+* "Unvested" (aka "vesting): tokens which may not yet be transferred out of the account, and are subject to clawback.
+* "Vested":  tokens which may be freely transferred and are not subject to clawback.

 ### No Cartesian Product

 Surprisingly, tokens are *not* tracked by the cartesian product of the